samueltangz/swift-noise-protocol/README.md

 ### DH functions, cipher functions, and hash functions

-The functions are supported based on [session 12 of the specification](https://noiseprotocol.org/noise.html#dh-functions-cipher-functions-and-hash-functions).
+The functions are supported based on [section 12 of the specification](https://noiseprotocol.org/noise.html#dh-functions-cipher-functions-and-hash-functions).

 #### Diffie-Hellman curves